exercism/php/concepts/arrays/about.md

 ## Using Arrays

-Arrays can be declared as a literal (written in code, as done above) or created and manipulated as functions.
+Arrays can be declared as a literal (written in code, as done above) or created and manipulated by functions.

 ```php
 $my_empty_arr = [];